-Connected Persons Type of Business Transaction Size Necessity and rationale 2021 10.000 Sundicate Dal MINIT received dividend income from the (Million Baht) Dividend income is a normal form of 16.
+Connected Persons Type of Business Transaction Size Necessity and rationale 2021 (Million Baht) 16.
 S&P Syndicate Pcl.
 MINT received dividend income from the 52.87 Dividend income is a normal form of (S&P) investment in S&P. return from investments.
 Audit Relationship: MINT has Committee had an opinion that the 35.8% shareholding. transactions were fair and reasonable.
 MINT's subsidiaries purchased products from The purchases were considered as S&P, the producer and distributor of bakery normal business transactions and products and frozen food.
 The subsidiaries, purchase prices were at market which recorded these purchases of goods, prices.
 Audit Committee had an are the following: opinion that the transactions were - MFG 17.12 fair and reasonable. - Swensen's (Thai) Limited 12.00 - SLRT Limited 0.89 - Minor DQ Limited 7.27 - The Coffee Club (Thailand) Limited 0.05 S&P leased building from Chao Phaya Resort 2.90 The lease contract is considered a Limited, MINT's subsidiary.
 The rental rate is normal business transaction at charged as a fix amount in market rate with a market rate.
-Audit Committee had an clear lease term and recorded as rental opinion that the transactions were income. reasonable with an aim to maximize the benefit of the Company.
+Audit Committee had ar clear lease term and recorded as rental opinion that the transactions were income. reasonable with an aim to maximize the benefit of the Company.
 S&P leased building from Royal Garden Plaza 0.23 The lease contract is considered a Limited, MINT's subsidiary.
 The rental rate is normal business transaction at charged as a fix amount in market rate with a market rate.
-Audit Committee had an clear lease term and recorded as rental opinion that the transactions were income. reasonable with an aim to maximize the benefit of the Company.
+Audit Committee had ar clear lease term and recorded as rental opinion that the transactions were income. reasonable with an aim to maximize the benefit of the Company.
 Royal Garden Plaza Limited, MINT's 0.08 The service fee was under normal subsidiary, provided services fee to S&P and conditions.
 Audit committee had received monthly service fee, which was an opinion that the transaction was based on the type and quantity of services reasonable and in order to maximize provided. benefit of the company.
 17. Minor Aircraft Minor Hotel Group Limited, MINT's 0.02 Minor Hotel Group Limited has Holding Limited subsidiary, provided accounting and IT expertise in providing accounting Relationship: Common management services to Minor Aircraft and IT management services.
 For shareholder Holding Limited and received monthly the purpose of optimizing shared